elastos/Elastos.Hive.Node/hive_node_api.md

         }
 ```

 - Get properties or a hash of a file(just for demoing purposes)
+NOTE: We are going to allow anonymous access with this script by setting "allowAnonymousUser" to true and "allowAnonymousApp" to true
 ```json
 HTTP: POST
 URL: /api/v1/scripting/set_script